rkanter/Open-iTerm-or-Terminal-Here.../README.md

 versions of OS X, you have to hold down the Command (⌘) key until a green plus sign (+) appears.
-![alt text](media/add_icon_75_transparent.gif "Add the app to the Finder toolbar") (This shows the process for the "Open iTerm Here..." app, but it's the same for the "Open Terminal Here..." app)
+![alt text](media/add_icon_75_transparent.gif "Add the app to the Finder toolbar")

+(This gif shows the process for the "Open iTerm Here..." app, but it's the same for the "Open Terminal Here..." app)